sanyaade-teachings/pippi/README.md

 - Waveform visualization with `graph.waveform`
 - `SoundBuffer.fill` returns a copy of the sound instead of altering it in place
 - `Sampler` abstraction for `Osc`-like treatment of samples and banks of samples
-    - Takes a single sound or a sound bank
-    - Plays well with the `rhythm` modules

 ### 2.0.0 - Alpha 3